Tremella samoensis

 Tremella samoensis is a species of fungus in the family Tremellaceae.
 It produces red to orange-yellow, lobed to firmly foliaceous, gelatinous basidiocarps (fruit bodies) and is parasitic on other fungi on dead branches of broad-leaved trees.
-It was originally described from Samoa and the Philippines, but is widely distributed in the region.
+It was originally described from Samoa, but is widely distributed in the region.

 Taxonomy

 Tremella samoensis was first published in 1919 by American mycologist Curtis Gates Lloyd, based on a collection he made in Samoa together with material he received from the Philippines.
 Reviewing the species, Robert Bandoni considered it synonymous with the earlier Naematelia cinnabarina Mont., described from Tahiti in 1848.
 The combination in Tremella, as T. cinnabarina (Mont.)
 Pat., is however illegitimate since the name had already been used for a different species.

 Description

 Fruit bodies are firm, gelatinous, partly bright red, partly orange to yellow, up to 5 cm (2 in) across, and lobed to frondose, the lobes sometimes horn-like.
 Microscopically, the basidia are tremelloid (ellipsoid, with oblique to vertical septa), 4-celled, 12 to 18 by 8 to 12 μm.
 The basidiospores are ellipsoid, smooth, 6 to 8 by 4 to 6 μm.